the-events-calendar/the-events-calendar/tests/views_integration/README.md

 ### Snapshot testing

+Snapshot testing is a simple concept, the outputof your test is written to disk, and that file is called a snapshot.
+The next time you run your tests, the content of the test is compared to the snapshot, and it checks check if they succeed or fail.

 This type of testing answers the following question:

-> Is this View, or View partial, rendering the correct markup (HTML structure, attributes, and data output) given a specific set of template variables?
+> Is this View rendering the correct markup (HTML structure, attributes, and data output) given a specific set of template variables?

 On the initial test, snapshot testing will create a snapshot of the HTML markup that is output by the view or partial.
 Each subsequent test will be compared against the initial snapshot.